veltoais-sketch/MeetCost/terms-of-service.md

 ## 13. Governing Law

-These Terms are governed by the laws of the United States, without regard to conflict of law principles.
+These Terms are governed by the laws of the Province of Quebec and the federal laws of Canada applicable therein, without regard to conflict of law principles.

-Any disputes shall be resolved in accordance with applicable law.
+Any disputes shall be resolved in accordance with the laws of Quebec, Canada.

 ## 14. Severability